M2 (Istanbul Metro): Route

 The M2 starts at Hacıosman in southwestern Sarıyer.
 From there it travels under Büyükdere Avenue, a major north–south road in the city, through İstanbul's two major financial districts; Maslak and Levent.
 The line then heads slightly west just south of Levent through Şişli to historical Taksim Square.
 From there M2 heads through western Beyoğlu to Şişhane.
 It crosses the Golden Horn towards the Old City and terminates in Yenikapı, a transport hub connecting with M1 line and Marmaray.
-(The Şehzadebaşı station on the map above was actually named Vezneciler when the extension south of Şişhane opened on 15 February 2014).

 Stations

 M2 Line

 Istanbul Metro line M2 train crossing the Golden Horn Metro Bridge.